rainlanguage/rain-sdk/docs/classes/combinetier.md

 ### getAlwaysTier

-Get the instance Combine Tier connected to the deployed always tier in the current chain ID obtained with the provider
+Get an instance of a CombineTier contract that represent an AlwaysTier contract.

+An AlwaysTier is a ITier contract made with a script that set any address with a level tier eight.
+The ethers signer provided will be connected to the instance and will be used to get the chain ID and search the AlwaysTier deployed in that chain in the book address.

 <b>Signature:</b>